-Each fact sheet is a four-page PDF document that can be read online or printed and distributed.
-We encourage sharing, so please forward the fact sheets and use them for discussions and research.
+Each fact sheet is a four-page PDF document that can be read online or downloaded and printed.
+We encourage sharing, so please forward the fact sheet URLs or PDFs (individually, below, or as a collection, at right) to colleagues and friends, and use the fact sheets for discussions and research.

 Half of all trips taken in the U.S. are three miles or less, yet only 3 percent of commuting trips are by bicycle.
 By helping communities embrace bicycling as a healthy and viable transportation option, we can improve our numbers.